Junior Counsellor Program

 Who is eligible?

-This program is open only to former Brigadoon Village campers who have graduated from the summer camp program.
+This program is ONLY open to former Brigadoon Village campers who have graduated from one of our many Summer Camp programs.

 Participants may not attend camp as a camper and take part in the Junior Counsellor program during the same year.